Methane

 Why is this relevant for you as a dairy farmer?

-Breeding for methane reduction can provide several advantages for your dairy farm:
+Breeding for methane reduction can offer multiple benefits for your dairy farm:

-• Produce more sustainably: Breeding for lower methane emissions reduces environmental impact without additional investments.
+• Produce more sustainably: Breeding for lower methane emissions means a smaller environmental impact without extra investments.

-• Be future-ready: Sustainability requirements are becoming stricter.
-Taking steps now helps you stay ahead in the sector.
+• Be future-ready: Sustainability requirements are becoming increasingly strict.
+By taking steps now, you stay ahead in the sector.

-• Dairy processors and retailers: Are increasingly looking for ways to reduce the carbon footprint of milk.
-By breeding for methane reduction, you align with a broader trend toward more sustainable milk production—something that can help strengthen your farm’s economic position.
+• Dairy processors and retailers: The supply chain is increasingly focused on reducing the CO₂ footprint of milk.
+By breeding for methane reduction, you align with the broader trend towards more sustainable milk production – something that can strengthen your farm economically.

 Want to start breeding for methane reduction?